adrian154/blog/blogposts/jpeg.md

 *No, that Y is definitely not backwards.*

-Here's what the Cb-Cr plane looks like at Y=0.5:
+If you want a better view of what the Cb-Cr plane looks like, here is a labeled diagram rendered at Y = 0.5.

 ![ycbcr diagram](resources/jpeg/ycbcr.png)